NCAA Women's Final Four: Baylor, Notre Dame advance to national championship game in Tampa | NCAA.com

-TAMPA — The 2019 national championship game is officially set as top overall seed Baylor will take on reigning national champion Notre Dame.
+TAMPA — The 2019 national championship game is here, as overall No. 1 seed Baylor will take on reigning national champion Notre Dame on Sunday, April 7.

 Baylor beat Oregon 72-67 in the first semifinal game in the Women's Final Four on Friday night at Amalie Arena.
 Lauren Cox and Kalani Brown were both strong for the Bears combining for 43 of Baylor's points.